-Today, I will teach you how to record a podcast in just five steps.
-Whether you are doing it to promote your business, educate your employees or want to have your own show, it will give you all the information you need to record professional audio.
+In this article, we will explore how to record a podcast.
+Whether you are doing it to promote your business, educate your employees or want to have your podcast show, this article will give you all the information you need to record a professional

 There was never a better time to start a podcast than right now.
 This relatively new industry has a massive potential for expansion.
 If you feel you are late to the party, you couldn’t be further from the truth.
 Starting a podcast now is the same as if you had started a YouTube channel in 2012.
 So, if you’ve got your idea and want to start, you’ve come to the right place.